From quality ingredients to expertly crafted recipes, our food and beverages satisfy your taste for distinctive dining.

 This photo is a sample image.
 The menu varies according season, route, and aircraft.

-Customers traveling in Premium Economy (excluding flights to Honolulu) or in Economy Class (excluding flights to Vladivostok) on ANA-operated flights departing Japan.
+Customers traveling in Premium Economy (excluding flights to Honolulu) or in Economy Class on ANA-operated flights departing from Haneda and Narita.

 Tickets with a ticket number beginning with 205